shotgun-warehouse/react-native-bridgefy-sdk/README.md

-## React Native Android Library Boilerplate
+## React Native Android Library Bridgefy
-This project serves as a boilerplate to create custom React Native native modules that can later be installed through NPM and easily be used in production.
+This project serves as a Bridgefy to create custom React Native native modules that can later be installed through NPM and easily be used in production.

 ## Getting started
 1. Clone the project